Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Resting-State Effective Brain Connectivity by Genetics

 \subsection{Longitudinal Analysis with Four DMN Regions}

-We conduct the longitudinal analysis using both a simple linear mixed effects model incorporating subject-specific random effects as well as a function-on-scalar regression.
+We conduct the longitudinal analysis using both a linear mixed effects model incorporating subject-specific random effects as well as a function-on-scalar regression.
 In each case the response is a network connection between two regions of interest estimated from an rs-fMRI scan using DCM, and we observe a longitudinal sequence of such connections for each subject with the number of repeated measurements ranging from 1 to 4 with a median of 3 and a third-quartile of 4.

 For a given connection, we will fit a regression model relating that connection to a single SNP, for each of the 100 SNPs in the disease-constrained set.
-These regression models for the time-sequence of connection values also include covariates representing age, sex, right/left hand, education and APOEe4.
+These regression models for the time-sequence of connection values also include covariates representing age, sex, right/left hand, education and APOE$\epsilon$4.
 With 16 possible connections a total of $16 \times 100 =1600$ models are fit and in each case a test comparing the model with and without the SNP from the constrained-set is conducted.
-The resulting set of $1600$ p-values arising from this mass-univariate approach are adjusted for multiplicity using an FDR adjustment (Benjamini and Hochberg, 1995).
+The resulting set of $1600$ p-values arising from this mass-univariate longitudinal approach are adjusted for multiplicity using an FDR adjustment (Benjamini and Hochberg, 1995) in order to produce for each edge-SNP pair a q-value.
+If a q-value $=\alpha$ cut-off is selected then among all rejections based on this cut-off, there are about $100 \times \alpha$ \% that are falsely rejected.
+In this exploratory analysis we focus primarily on the rank of each edge-SNP pair by the p-value but we present the q-value as well.

 The linear mixed effect (LME; Kuznetsova et al., 2017) model has the form

 where $Y_{ij}$ is the network edge weight estimated from the $j^{th}$ rs-fMRI scan of the $i^{th}$ subject, $i = 1, 2, ...,111$, $j = 1, 2, ...,m_i$; $X_{i}$ is the SNP coded additively in the model; $\vZ_{i}$ contains the remaining covariates with coefficient vector $\valpha$, $b_{i}$ is a subject-specific random effect and $\epsilon_{ij}$ is an error term with the random effect and errors assumed Gaussian and independent.
 The likelihood ratio test is conducted for the hypothesis test $H_0: \beta =0$ against $H_1: \beta \neq 0$ and the corresponding p-value obtained.